PR-CYBR/vTOC/README.md

 An end-to-end overview is available in [`docs/ARCHITECTURE.md`](docs/ARCHITECTURE.md) together with updated diagrams in [`docs/DIAGRAMS.md`](docs/DIAGRAMS.md).

+## Deploy (Terraform Cloud on Fly.io)

+The repository keeps two long-lived branches with distinct deployment roles:

+* `main` retains the generic development defaults used by contributors when iterating locally or in preview environments.
+* `live` is managed by Terraform Cloud, which applies the Fly.io workspace in [`infrastructure/README-infra.md`](infrastructure/README-infra.md) to promote approved container images and environment configuration.

+The Terraform Cloud workflow handles Fly.io secrets, release rollbacks, and keeps the `live` branch fast-forwarded to the exact commit running in production.
+Operators can inspect the job history, trigger re-runs, or apply manual overrides directly from Terraform Cloud using the linked infrastructure guide.

 ## Deployment modes

 | Mode | Command | Description |